shyamvkansagra/slate/source/includes/_wishlistButton.md

-cprops<span>optional</span> | object | data object that can be used to pass any custom data about the event hashtags<span>optional</span> | array | array of wishlist collections to which this product needs to be added For response | function | A callback function, which takes a single argument (JSON response from the swym service)
+cprops<span>optional</span> | object | data object that can be used to pass any custom data about the event hashtags<span>optional</span> | array | array of wishlist collections to which this product needs to be added For response | function | A callback function, which takes a single argument (JSON response from the swym service) noShowNotification | boolean | Boolean for should the slide-out notification be shown.
+By default, this argument is false and the notification is shown

 In the example, the request adds the product variant to the wishlist.
 Please note that the these parameters are mandatory ones (epi, empi, du and iu).

 ## Remove from wishlist

+### _swat.removeFromWishList(eventObject, callbackFn)

 Removes a previously added wishlist event.
 Please refer to the example.
 You can call this method once the <code>window._swat</code> object is initialized.
 This API can be used for the same scenarios as <code>addToWishList</code>.